SillyTavern/SillyTavern-Docs/readme.md

 * Sending images to chat, and the AI interpreting the content.
 * Stable Diffusion image generation (5 chat-related presets plus 'free mode')
 * Text-to-speech for AI response messages (via ElevenLabs, Silero, or the OS's System TTS)

+Additional functionality can be added by using [SillyTavern Extras](https://github.com/SillyTavern/SillyTavern-extras).

 ### Screenshots